-Federal Regulations require that County Connection publish a notice on its official Web site announcing the proposed goal for FY2017 through FY2019.
-At their June 1, 2016 meeting, the A&F Committee authorized staff to post the proposed goal on the County Connection website and begin the public review and comment period.
-This action was taken with the understanding that the Board of Directors would consider final adoption of the DBE goal following the public review and comment period.
+At their June 1, 2016 meeting, the A&F Committee authorized staff to publish the goal and begin the public review and comment period.
+This action was taken with the understanding the Board would consider final adoption of the DBE goal following the public review and comment period.